 Fatigue as a factor in crashes has been increasing.
 Being fatigued or drowsy raises your risk.
-It may be you had a poor night’s sleep or had an especially difficult day at work.
+Perhaps you had a poor night’s sleep or an especially difficult day at work.
 When you are tired, your senses are not as sharp.
 You will not be as likely to see or recognize potential hazards.
 Your decision-making is slowed.
 Your physical actions are not as quick or as accurate.
-You will need more time and space to SEE and more-than-usual safety margins.
+You will need more time and space to see and more-than-usual safety margins.
 A wise rider will stop for a rest.

 It is not easy to determine the effects of emotions on riding.
 But feeling angry, troubled, or stressed makes safe riding more difficult.
 Any emotion that keeps you from using a safety strategy will increase risk.
 Make an honest assessment of your riding priorities, and keep safety top-of-mind.